MarcoGabaglio/workflowPID/README.md

 * storeWriter.py (responsible for the deposit of data into the CSCS stortage and the creation of temporary url to download the data)
 * autoprocedure.py (responsible of the creation of a PID with the temporary ulr created by storeWriter)

+##Usage

+In order to run a workflow using this module make sure to have the followng permissions:
+* create objects into the CSCS storage
+* create PIDs into the CSCS domain